NCRM International Visitor Exchange Scheme (IVES)

-Dr Alasdair Jones (London School of Economics) (A.Jones@lse.ac.uk) is visiting Associate Professor Jennifer Curtin and Professor Peter Davis (University of Auckland).
+Dr Alasdair Jones (London School of Economics) (A.Jones@lse.ac.uk) is visiting Professor Jennifer Curtin and Professor Peter Davis (University of Auckland).

-The objectives of my proposal are as follows:
+The main objectives of the proposal are:

-- To review and synthesise published approaches to research design for public policy evaluation that integrate a qualitative research component, and to write this research up for publication in methods journals and other venues (e.g. briefings for my host institution and NCRM);
+- To review and synthesise published approaches to research design for public policy evaluation that integrate a qualitative research component, and to use this work as the basis of a research output;

-As an example, in previous work colleagues and I investigated the public health impacts of a policy that granted children (12-17 year-olds) in London free bus travel (e.g. how this affected children’s levels of physical activity, the extent to which they were victims of crime and the likelihood they would be involved in a road accident).
+As an example, in a previous study (entitled ‘On the buses’) colleagues and I investigated the public health impacts of a policy that granted children (12-17 year-olds) in London free bus travel (e.g. how this affected children’s levels of physical activity, the extent to which they were victims of crime and the likelihood they would be involved in a road accident).
 To measure these things we used various sets of official statistical data (e.g. police crime data and regional travel data).
 As the free bus pass policy applied to all young people in London we could not compare these measures for young people who received free bus travel against young people who did not.
 Instead, we considered how levels of physical activity (for instance) changed for children when they received their free bus pass compared to adults in London (25-59 year-olds) who did not receive free bus travel.

 To help move us closer to explanation, the study used interviews with young people who used the free bus passes as a means to try to better understand how their use of these passes affected their health-related behaviour and outcomes.
-These interviews were very revealing and suggested, for instance, that the amount of distance young people walked before and after they got their bus pass did not decline (as might at face value be expected) because the bus pass became a means to undertake more activities and visit more places where (which often involved additional walking).
+These interviews were very revealing and suggested, for instance, that the amount of distance young people walked before and after they got their bus pass did not decline (as might at face value be expected) because the bus pass became a means to undertake more activities and visit more places (which often involved additional walking).